climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 Try it out—click on  ``||fwdSensors:sonar1 distance is under 0.5 m||``  and change it to  ``||fwdSensors:sonar1 distance is under  0.2m||``.

 ~hint Tell me More!
+- Plug your electric car back into your computer.
 - To apply your changes, click Download at the bottom of the page.
 - Then, unplug your project from the computer to test the new code. hint~